Q42/OculusUnrift/README.md

 [Marcel Duin](https://github.com/marcelduin)
 [Taco Ekkel](https://github.com/tacoe)

-Supported voice commands in sceneSound.js:
+Supported voice commands:
+"initialize"
 "picture"
-"lights on"
-"lights off"
-"next"
+"lights"
+"find"
+"terminate"
+"destroy my childhood"

 Run the site through https to avoid the repeated camera and microphone permissions.

 To deploy to GAE:
-Install the [GAE SDK for Go](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go) and run: appcfg.py update --oauth2 .
+Install the [GAE SDK for Go](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go) and run:
+`appcfg.py update --oauth2 .`

 After that it will be running at: https://oculusunrift.appspot.com